 This was the first book that Rick Mohr wrote.
-Ricks’ vision was to write a series of these books, but he’s revised his thinking and is now producing instructional puppet DVD’s.
-The book size and layout was encouraged by me and I participated as the photographer for this book; with that said, here is my review.
+Ricks’ vision was to write a series of these books, but he’s revised his thinking and is now producing instructional puppet DVDs.
+The book size and layout were encouraged by me and I participated as the photographer for this book; with that said, here is my review.

 The first three pages explain the basic balloon types and how to mouth inflating along with the basic balloon twisting terminology.
 The book explains twelve different twists in detail with step-by-step black and white photographs.
 Rick selected a cloud scene as the background which I find impairs the quality of the photographs.
-At the time of production we used a 3 megapixel camera which was one of the best – but compared to present day standards is lacking.
-To create a visual appeal, Rick used vertical lines to show progression between the photographs which in not required and is distracting.
-The step-by-step pictures are straight forward and easy enough to follow.
+At the time of production, we used a 3-megapixel camera which was one of the best – but compared to present-day standards is lacking.
+To create a visual appeal, Rick used vertical lines to show progression between the photographs which is not required and is distracting.
+The step-by-step pictures are straightforward and easy enough to follow.

 For the instructional step-by-step photographs, Rick utilized the same cloud background, but the clouds are hardly noticeable.
-The book has well written instructions and the step-by-step photographs make it easy to follow.
-Again some picture lack detail clarity or sharpness.
+The book has well-written instructions and the step-by-step photographs make it easy to follow.
+Again some pictures lack detail clarity or sharpness.